How To Release Equity From Your Rental Property?

 Realistically, you might release between 10% and 60% of your property’s value, though this varies widely based on the above factors and the lender’s policies.

-Consulting with a specialist can help pinpoint a more accurate figure for your situation.
+To get a ballpark figure, try the equity release calculator.
+Consulting with a specialist may help pinpoint a more accurate figure for your situation.

 Tenant Considerations in the Equity Release Process